by Texas Homesteader ~

 Now lest you think I’m whistling a happy tune every day with nary a care, know that there are plenty of trials in living this way too.

-This year my garden was repeatedly drowned out by torrential floods in the spring, attacked by hordes of grasshoppers afterward, and then finally finished off with record heat and drought – all in the same year!
+Recently my garden was repeatedly drowned out by torrential floods in the spring, attacked by hordes of grasshoppers afterward, and then finally finished off with record heat and drought – all in the same year!

 Oh how I struggled mightily and failed miserably to get my garden going – even the portions I replanted in containers.